Sogamoso: Climate

-Sogamoso has a temperate climate with an average temperature of 20 °C.
+Sogamoso has a subtropical highland climate (Köppen: Cfb) with mild days and cool nights.

 History

 Before the Spanish conquest, Suamox, as it was called, was ruled by the iraca of which the last ruler was called Sugamuxi.
 The city was a place of pilgrimage and the iraca was both priest and ruler housed in the Sun Temple, a richly ornamented temple honouring Sué, the Sun god in the Muisca religion.

 Conquest and New Kingdom of Granada

 Gonzalo Jiménez de Quesada was the conquistador of the Muisca Confederation, arriving in Suamox territories (Iraca Valley) in September 1537.
 Soldiers of De Quesada -according to Spanish chroniclers accidentally- set the Sun Temple on fire.
 Lucas Fernández de Piedrahita narrates about the march of De Quesada to Suamox, the looting of the city and the fire of the temple of the Sun.

 Soon after the conquest, the missionaries began the construction of a chapel that would open the way to the first Catholic church of the time, located on the central square.

 Natural scientist Alexander von Humboldt who visited the New Kingdom of Granada at the beginning of the 19th century, wrote about Sogamoso in his chronicles.